 Because there are so many different types of sweaters, make a list of those that are favorites for your personal wardrobe.
 See if you can find additional new ways to wear that same style of sweater.
 Review fashion magazines, watch for sweaters on your favorite TV shows, go shopping and just observe the people that are around you and how they are wearing their sweaters.

 It will give you great ideas when you begin to knit with variations that can allow you to enjoy your favorite sweater style just knit in a slightly different way.

 There are many types of knitted garments.
-Sweaters, jackets, coats, shawls and capes are just a few.
-As a knitwear designer I see many beautiful garments but they do not fit well.
+Sweaters, jackets, coats, shawls, and capes are just a few.
+As a knitwear designer, I see many beautiful garments that do not fit well.
 There are several things that need to be taken into consideration to achieve a finished knitted item that is properly fitting the person who will wear the item.

 2. Select the yarn you will use and the size needles or the machine settings that match the yarn.

 3. Knit a swatch to get the feel of the yarn.
-For machine knitters I suggest a scarf so you feel like your work has not been wasted as re knitting when machine knits are unravelled changes the look and feel of the yarn so you do not want to include it in the finished item.
+For machine knitters, I suggest a scarf, so you feel like your work has not been wasted, as re-knitting when machine knits are unraveled changes the look and feel of the yarn, so you do not want to include it in the finished item.

 4. From the swatch, see how much the yarn stretches.

 5. Measure the pattern template you will be matching and cross reference the data to be sure you will be close to the finished size you want before you go through all of the work of knitting the pieces.